Qt5 on ARM platforms - Introduction

-This short post covers the background of Qt5, architectural details, configuring for eglfs with TI SGX Graphics drivers, building, and known issues.
+This short post covers the background of Qt5, architectural details, configuring for eglfs with Graphics drivers, building, and known issues.
+This is to be used for porting Qt5 on ARM based platforms.

 (Nov 2013 update) It is now possible to build Qt5 directly from Yocto with meta-ti recipes for AMSDK, as most of the standalone patches are pulled into meta-arago.

-5.1.0 final version (Aug 2013) information and build based on Sitara AMSDK/OMAP5 GLSDK is available at,
+5.1.0 final version (Aug 2013) information and build based on TI Sitara AMSDK/OMAP5 GLSDK is available at,

 5.1.0 final version - build without SGX